sino-lang/sino-lang.org/docs/en/about.md

 # About

-Sino is a systems programming language developed by Ciumhoa Technology, aiming to strike a balance between safety, concurrency, and practicality.
+Sino is a systems programming language initially developed by Ciumhoa Technology and is now led by the Sino Foundation.
+It aims to strike a balance between safety, concurrency, and practicality.
 While Sino's syntax is influenced by Rust and Python, it distinguishes itself by introducing ownership and borrowing rules to offer advanced memory safety.

 ## Origin